 And speaking of perks: tile can help reduce cooling costs and stands up to water and traffic.
 Plus, there are endless types of tile to choose from (you can even find snap-together tile flooring), so it’s easy to find the right tile to suit your taste and budget.

 Concrete floors aren’t just for garages and basements!
 If you haven’t checked out concrete floors lately, you are missing out.
-Poured concrete floors are making a big splash inside people’s homes, too.
+Concrete flooring that looks like wood is making a big splash inside people’s homes, too.

 Concrete floors can be stained and polished, stamped, and textured—it’s all up to you.
 How about a nice rich mahogany color, glossed to a high shine?
 How about a spot-on oak imitation with a bit of non-slip texture?
 When concrete is your hardwood floor alternative, the only limit is your own imagination.

 #7.
 Hemp Wood—a new and eco-friendly faux wood floor